Cruise company becomes member of global community aiming to reduce impact of plastic waste

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Wednesday, June 21, 2017/Categories: News, Carnival, P&O Cruises, Ports and destinations
+Author: Rebecca Gibson/21 June 2017/Categories: News, Carnival, P&O Cruises, Ports and destinations

 Carnival Corporation’s Adonia docked at Portland for the first time on 14 June, berthing in the UK port while she underwent rebranding works.